-Kirkland residents and business have shown their strong support of the Corridor by approving a permant property tax parks levy
+Kirkland residents and business have shown their strong support of the Corridor by approving a permanent property tax parks levy

 in 2012 that provides funding the maintenance and operation of the Corridor and for the construction of an Interim Trail

 .
-Additionally, individuals, companies, and neighborhood groups have pledged a committment to keep the Corridor clean through the "Adopt a Trail" program
+Additionally, individuals, companies, and neighborhood groups have pledged a commitment to keep the Corridor clean through the "Adopt a Trail" program